Social-Media-Public-Analysis/murphy/docs/quick-start.rst

 Now what?
 ---------

 Now, you can explore the data to your heart's content!
-We suggest looking over this `Dask Tutorial <https://tutorial.dask.org/00_overview.html>`_ if you're not familiar with it beforehand, as it'll make exploring the dataset easier
+We suggest looking over this `Dask Tutorial <https://tutorial.dask.org/00_overview.html>`_ if you're not familiar with Dask already, as it'll make exploring the dataset easier